 We just come back from a great weekend in the Cederberg mountains near Cape Town.
 What a stunning landscape, but hiking in South Africa really needs some preparation.
 Nevertheless, if in Cape Town, this mountain range can easily reached after a two and half hours drive from the Mother City.
 Perfect for a long weekend out of town!

 This Mountain range lies north of Cape Town and can be reached via the N7 highway.

-As you can see on the map the Cederberg mountain area is vast and quite undevelopped, but there are various accomodation and facility options in the area, mainly basic camping facilities, but for those who want to be spoilt there is a special treat waiting for you at Bushmanskloof Mountain Resort!
+As you can see on the map the Cederberg mountain area is vast and still under-developped, but there are various accomodation and facility options in the area, mainly basic camping facilities, but for those who want to be spoilt there is a special treat waiting for you at Bushmanskloof Mountain Resort!

-The roads are mostly untarred, so we would really recommend to go there only with a 4x4, which you can rent in Cape Town, or avoid some of the rougher pass roads.
-The first excursion to the area we drove in our 2x4 car and decided next time we definitely need a bigger car, as driving then will be much more comfortable and less stressful;).
+The roads in the nature reserve are mostly untarred, so we would really recommend to go there only with a 4x4, which you can rent in Cape Town, or you try to avoid some of the rougher pass roads.
+The first excursion to the area we drove in our 2x4 car but decided we would not do this again.
+So we came back with a 4x4 and driving definitely was much more comfortable and less stressful.

 We were lucky to be introduced to hiking in South Africa by friends who have been to the Wolfberg before.